 You can use the product majorly to thin oil paint and remove them from brushes, containers, surfaces, and palettes.

 It is a top-quality product that allows you to clean and adopt new paint techniques without the involvement of harmful chemical paint thinners.

 - Environmentally friendly and skin-friendly

 - Doesn’t pollute the environment when disposed

-- You can use to make amazing effects such as under-painting, dripping, and glazing
+- You can use it to make amazing effects such as under-painting, dripping, and glazing.

-- Though non-toxic its fume can give people headache, when inhaled
+- Though non-toxic, its fume can give people headaches when inhaled

 - Dries comparatively slower than chemical paint thinners

 While shortlisting the best eco-friendly paint thinners from the list above, you may be thinking if it is really that important to use them.